Community Services building, Cobblebank

 Concept

-The Hub has been designed to provide a range of community services and private/commercial providers to meet the needs of our growing community and the broader region.
+The building has been designed to provide a range of community services and private/commercial providers to meet the needs of our growing community and the broader region, it will deliver vital allied health and social support services.

 Should you wish to discuss a future tenancy please contact Council at cobblebankhub@melton.vic.gov.au